 If you notice an issue with your fish’s eye, be sure to remove any sharp objects from the tank and observe them to see if there is an aggressor.
 It’s best to keep your fish in the quarantine tank until they’ve healed and feed them high-quality food.
 Be aware that there may be an underlying bacterial infection, so don’t skip the quarantining step.
 You may have to treat the entire tank.
 We recommend a 30 to 50 per cent water change and treatment with an antibacterial option, such as Furan 2.

 This parasitic disease is characterised by an overproduction of mucus coating, which appears as a grey/white to blue mucus coating.
-You’ll also see rapid breathing if your fish has this ailment, which is caused by fish feel stressed.
+You’ll also see rapid breathing if your fish has this ailment, which is caused by fish feeling stressed.

 Bear in mind that if the mucus covers the fish’s gills, they can suffocate.
 Stress can be increased by poor water conditions, overcrowding or sudden changes in temperature.
 If you notice the symptoms, you should check your water for pH levels and perform a 30 to 50 per cent water change.
 Definitely remove your activated carbon before adding any treatments, such as Furan 2 or Melafix.
 Use aquarium salt with caution.
 Preventing this disease relies on you maintaining healthy water, avoiding overcrowding and checking your fish for signs of stress.